ibm-cloud-docs/cli/reference/ibmcloud/cli_api_policy.md

 {: #ibmcloud_iam_api_key_update_options}

 NAME (required)
-:   The old name of the API key to be updated, exclusive with UUID.
+:   The old name of the API key is to be updated, exclusively with UUID.

 UUID (required)
-:   The UUID of the API key to be updated, exclusive with NAME.
+:   The UUID of the API key is to be updated, exclusively with NAME.

 -n *NAME* (optional)
 :   The new name of the API key.